Description

 - Arms: Mazdutide 9mg, Placebo

-- Focus: Maximum efficacy in severe obesity population
+- Focus: Maximum effect in severe obesity population

 Key Results: